bramp/blog/README.md

 - [x] Test 404
 - [x] Center all tables
 - [x] Ensure no broken links
+- [ ] Use uncss to remove css styles we don't actually use.

 TODO (nice to have)
 - [ ] Amazon code